 Alcohol use disorder (AUD) is a growing concern for employers.
 An estimated 1 in 11 full-time workers in the US meet the criteria for alcohol use disorder.¹ Before we dive into how this affects companies, you might be wondering, what is AUD?
 Alcohol use disorder is a medical condition characterized by drinking more than you want and for longer than you want, despite wanting to cut down.
-It’s a diagnosable medical condition that can be treated with evidence-based care.
-While treatment has been proven to work, fewer than 10% of people who meet the criteria for AUD end up receiving care.²
+It’s a diagnosable medical condition that can be treated with treatment options such as therapy and medication.
+Unfortunately, fewer than 10% of people who meet the criteria for AUD end up receiving care.²

 AUD takes a toll on employee’s health, and can also drive high costs for companies.
 Let’s break down some of the most common costs associated with AUD, and see why providing resources for your employees to address their drinking can benefit them and your organization at large.